locationtech/geogig/doc/manual/source/interaction/geoserver_web-api.rst

 * ${datastore name} is the name to be given to the datastore, which then will be accessible through ``/workspaces/<ws>/datastores/<datastore name>``.
 * ${repository URI} is a GeoServer URI string that identifies the GeoGig repository in GeoServer.
 It should be in the form ``geoserver://<repository name>``
 * ${branch} is optional and represents the name of the branch the datastore is going to serve its data from.
-If not given, defaults to using whichever is the currently checked out branch in the repository while the datastore is used.
+If not provided, the datastore will use whichever is the currently checked out branch in the repository each time it (or the datastore) is accessed.

 Quick example:
 --------------